TrevorShelby/Mao-Online/protocol.md

 	"timeStarted": 1566229882915
 }
 ```
-`winningPlayer` describes the winning player. `timeStarted` describe the time it was when the countdown began.
+`winningPlayer` describes the winning player. `timeStarted` describes the time it was when the countdown began.

 ##The `winningPlayerLeft` Event